 On the menu that pops out; click on "more..."; and then select "Name..."

-The name you give the element may contain letters and digits; it must include no special characters (periods, hyphens, and underscores should be OK, but not spaces or question marks, etc.).
+The name you give the element may contain letters and digits; it must include no special characters (periods, hyphens, and underscores would be OK for the browser, but CommonSpot does not accept them for element names; also no spaces or question marks, etc.).
 The name you give will be the visible text in the Jump destination selection menu, when building the link, and it may also be the last part of the URL for the jump (hence you should treat it as publicly visible).
 Jump destinations are case-sensitive, so note or remember which letters you made uppercase, and which lowercase.